aravisv/tanstack-query-basic-app/README.md

 3. create a query, pass queryKey and queryFn as 2 mandatory fields use the isLoading, isError status first. if neither,then we can use the data to render in case the async queryFn throws error, it will retry again few times, before the query's status - isError becomes true
+4. create a mutation function using useMutation. one argument is mandatory - mutationFn it may or may not have variable - single variable or object it also has states - isIdle, isPending, isSuccess, isError returns data or error
+5. to check the posts getting updated, we can use devtools import { ReactQueryDevtools } from "@tanstack/react-query-devtools";
+   and just render that component in the main.jsx